bestscarper/ash-cv/ashley.hindmarsh.cv.md

  * Previously Tech Lead on key customer-facing systems for the BBC - the power behind iPlayer.
  * Previously Principal Dev and Team lead on the award-winning BBC Video Factory portfolio - bringing over a million hours of content to all devices.
  * Recent, relevant experience in Agile and DevOps environments, continuous integration/delivery (CI/CD) to Cloud platforms.
+ * Ethos: Each line of code has an ongoing cost, so write as little as possible, and keep everything else tidy.
+Tests are first-class code.

 ## Technical